codophobia/codophobia.github.io/_posts/2019-09-18-batsman-finishing-with-six-in-ipl.md

 description: "List of batsman who finshed an IPL match with a six.
 Dhoni has done it 6 times in IPL"
 tags: ['cricket','dhoni','ipl','finishing with a six','csk']
 ---
+Let's look at list of batsman finishing an IPL match with a six.
+This has been done 114 times in IPL.

 | #   | Date       | Venue                                               | BatTeam                     | Opposition                  | Batsman          | Bowler            | Link                                                                                                                                   |
 |-----|------------|-----------------------------------------------------|-----------------------------|-----------------------------|------------------|-------------------|----------------------------------------------------------------------------------------------------------------------------------------|